Vantz Singletary

-Vantz J. Singletary (born November 23, 1965) is an American football coach, who is the defensive ends coach at Tennessee State University in Nashville.
-He previously served as the co-defensive coordinator, defensive line coach, and pro scout liaison at Liberty University in Lynchburg, Virginia from 2012 to 2018.
-He was the inside linebacker coach for the San Francisco 49ers from 2009 to 2010.
-He has coached at the University of Kansas, University at Buffalo, University of Tennessee at Chattanooga, University of Hawaii, Southern University and Trinity International University.
-During his college career, he has tutored more than a half dozen future NFL players.
-He is the nephew of Pro Football Hall of Fame linebacker Mike Singletary.
+Vantz J. Singletary (born November 23, 1965) is a former American football coach and player.
+He was the inside linebackers coach for the San Francisco 49ers from 2009 to 2010, under his uncle, head coach and Pro Football Hall of Fame linebacker Mike Singletary.
+He has coached at the University of Kansas, University at Buffalo, University of Tennessee at Chattanooga, University of Hawaii, Southern University, Tennessee State University, Prairie View A&M University, and Trinity International University.

 Personal life

 Vantz Singletary is married to the former Shawndra Saulter and they have four daughters.